You won't believe how it benefits you, your spouse, and your relationship!

 You’re probably wondering why I’m taking this stroll down memory lane.

 Well, you’re probably reading this because you have had issues in multiple relationships with friends, family, work, and dating.
-And it may be getting to the point where you begin to wonder some things like:
+Let’s be real: those issues affect us all, but they can be frustrating and downright hard.
+Personally, you may be wondering some things like:

 Why do friends and family keep ghosting me?